A Survey of Multi-View Representation Learning: A Taxonomy on Multi-View Representation Learning

-In contrast to single-view representation learning, multi-view representation learning introduces one embedding for modeling a particular view and jointly optimizes all the embeddings to leverage the abundant information from multi-views and boost the performance of subsequent learning tasks, such as classification and object recognition.
+Multi-view representation learning is a scenario of learning representation by relating information of multiple views of the data to boost the learning performance.
 However, if the learning scenario is not able to coincide with the statistical properties of multi-view data, the obtained representation may even reduce the learning performance.
-Through fully investigating the characteristics of the existing successful multi-view representation learning techniques, we observe that there are several common underlying principles behind their success: {\em correlation, consensus, and complementarity} principles.
+Taking speech recognition with audio and visual data for example, it is difficult to relate raw pixels to audio waveforms, while the two views' data have correlations between mid-level representations, such as phonemes and visemes.